nelsonfigueroa/nelson.cloud/content/posts/2021-03-22-handling-decimal-precision-in-rails.md

 ## SQLite vs PostgreSQL Validation

-Lets say we didn't have any front-end or model validations.
+Let's say we didn't have any front-end or model validations.
 How would the database handle decimal inputs that exceed both precision and scale?
 We can do some experiments in the Rails console.

 ### Exceeding Scale Constraints